I started watching football for all the wrong reasons.

 No Kenyan journalist has sat down with Oliech to talk about his life since terminating his contract.
 None.
 Yet he has hit national news with such horrid headlines.
 The man has been media awol for a long while now and to resurrect him with such distasteful lack of consideration is unprofessional in my opinion.
 I don’t have all the facts as it is, but neither do the people trying to tell his story in his absentia.
 These men have lives that include family and relations that run their circles.
 Their relatives take ill, their friends need them and their way of life is not any different from ours.
 Save for the privileges money accords them.

 Every man has a story.
-Right now we have read the cover of Oliech’s and we have thrown judgement left right and centre.
-Untill we see his face and hear his narration in his own words, we have failed his greatness in not more than 140 characters.
+Right now we have read the cover of Oliech’s and we have thrown judgment left right and center.
+Until we see his face and hear his narration in his own words, we have failed his greatness in not more than 140 characters.